 We have had our first Kampgrounds of America (KOA) camping experience and are thrilled to share it with you.
 Before this trip we didn’t really know what to expect at a KOA, even though we’d reviewed the website and seen many campgrounds.
 You just don’t know what the feel of a place is going to be and how it’ll fit with your travel style until you’re actually there.
 I’ll tell you it was great.
 When it comes to Oregon Coast camping, the Astoria / Warrenton / Seaside KOA Resort was perfect for us.

-Locale of the Astoria / Warrenton / Seaside KOA
+Where is the Astoria / Warrenton / Seaside KOA?

 We spend a lot of time in Oregon, and particularly on the Oregon Coast.
 At least once a year, this year it’s been twice already, we do an Oregon Coast road trip, either from tip to tip or just one part of the Oregon Coast.
 If you’re coming from Washington State or the Portland area, the practical first stop for you coastal getaway is Astoria, Oregon.
 About two hours from Portland and 3.5 hours from Eugene or Seattle, WA, Astoria or Seaside are totally doable for an easy weekend escape.